pmndrs/zustand/docs/guides/auto-generating-selectors.md

 nav: 7
 ---

-It is recommended to use selectors when using either the properties or actions from the store.
+We recommend using selectors when using either the properties or actions from the store.
+You can access values from the store like so:

 ```typescript
 const bears = useBearStore((state) => state.bears)
 ```

-However, writing these could be tedious, but you can auto-generate them
+However, writing these could be tedious.
+If that is the case for you, you can auto-generate your selectors.

 ## create the following function: `createSelectors`